 Low-Energy Ion Beam Analysis

 Detecting hydrogen is notoriously difficult for most surface analysis techniques.
 Chemisorbed hydrogen, for example, is invisible to x-ray photoelectron or Auger electron spectroscopies, and only subtly affects low energy electron diffraction patterns.
-Often changes in the substrate structure (e.g. reconstruction) overwhelm the comparatively smaller effect that hydrogen has on the detected signal.
-As a result, most of our understanding of the behavior of hydrogen on surfaces has been acquired through indirect methods, including temperature programmed desorption, work-function, and electron energy loss measurements.
+Often changes in the substrate structure and composition overwhelm the comparatively smaller effect that hydrogen has on the detected signal.